botter-nidnul/botter-nidnul.github.io/Steps_to_Urbit_on_Raspberry_Pi.md

 If your Pi doesn't have enough ram to run urbit, [create a swap file](https://raspberrypi.stackexchange.com/a/1605).

+### Step Seven: Configure TRIM timer

+Raspberry Pi OS doesn't set `fstrim` to run automatically, which can be a problem when combined with the way Urbit creates checkpoints; we need to discard the unused blocks from deleted checkpoint patches.

+First, test if your storage device supports running fstrim.

+run `sudo fstrim -v /` and it should produce results similar to:
+`/: 13.1 GiB (14027571200 bytes) trimmed`

+If it instead says:
+`/: the discard operation is not supported` then you may have an SD card that doesn't accept TRIM commands or issues with your USB SSD adapter, [which is a whole](https://www.glump.net/howto/desktop/enable-trim-on-an-external-ssd-on-linux) [complicated thing](https://www.jeffgeerling.com/blog/2020/enabling-trim-on-external-ssd-on-raspberry-pi) beyond the scope of this guide (and why I recommend avoiding the Raspberry Pi and buying a device with sane storage options built into the board.)

+If `sudo fstrim -v /` produced successful results then change the timer to run more often and enable it:

+`sudo sed -i 's/weekly/daily/' /lib/systemd/system/fstrim.timer`
+`sudo systemctl enable fstrim.timer`

 ### The Group

 Join the group `~dasfeb/smol-computers` if you have questions or issues.